Holy Week and Easter Services 2023

 Dean John’s visit included a presentation of a cross (on right) that represented the cross made from nails in 1940.
 He also called into Parihaka community in coatal Taranaki, a significant site in the context of the peace movement.

-Taranaki Cathedral hopes to help establish a NZ hub for the Cross of Nails that can be connected into the worldwide network.
+Taranaki Cathedral hopes to help establish a New Zealand hub for the Cross of Nails that can be connected into the worldwide network.

 There are three strands to being a CCN member: Actively working to heal the wounds of history, learning to live with difference and to celebrate diversity, and building a culture of peace.